Shivanshu-Verma/Constraint_Env_Sim/README.md

 ## Prerequisites

 Ensure your system has the following installed:
-a.
-Python 3.8+
+- Python 3.8+
-b.
-Git
+- Git
-c.
-Build tools: build-essential, cmake, etc.
+- Build tools: build-essential, cmake, etc.
-d.
-Linux environment (Ubuntu recommended)
+- Linux environment (Ubuntu recommended)

 ## 1. Clone the Repository
 Clone the project repository containing the LiteX configuration and simulation modules: